 Who is Jen Nash?

-A passionate female supporter, a loudmouth entrepreneur and writer focused on helping women talk comfortably about money so they can earn more.
+A passionate female adviser, a loudmouth entrepreneur and writer focused on helping women talk comfortably about money so they can earn more.

 That's right - She's got your back!